pdincubus/MODX-Revo-Boilerplate/README.md

 Install the FormIt extra, and with these two simple chunks you can easily drop a working contact form on any page with little to no customisation required.

+###wf.rowTpl

+Wayfinder's default setup for outputting a menu item needs a bit of tweaking since we've used the link_attributes to apply a class to the body tag.

 ##Snippets